BetterThanTomorrow/calva-fmt/README.md

 File issues or send pull requests.
 You can also find me in the #editors and #calva-dev channels of Clojurains Slack.

-## Parinfer and format-as-you-type
+## Disable the Parinfer Extension

-Calva Formatter and Parinfer compete on formatting the code, extra much so if you keep `calva.fmt.formatAsYouType` on.
-I recommend you to not use Parinfer together with Calva, but if you do, rember this conflict.
+Calva Formatter and the current Parinfer extension are not compatible.
+Some Parinfer magic is built in, though.
+Try the **Infer Parens** command for instance.

 ## Calva Paredit recommended